-(Manual, Chapter 11, Submitting Offers to Sellers, pp. 363-367)
+(Manual, Chapter 11, Submitting Offers to Sellers, pp. 362-366)

-- I. Submitting Offers to Sellers [NCGS 93A-6(a)(13); Rule 58A .0106] [Digital REM search for: submitting offers] - A. Delivery to Parties of Offers, Contracts, and other Transactional Documents - 1.
+- Submitting Offers to Sellers [NCGS 93A-6(a)(13); Rule 58A .0106] [Digital REM search for: submitting offers] - A. Delivery to Parties of Offers, Contracts, and other Transactional Documents - 1.
 No later than 3 days from receipt by broker of executed document - 2.
 Applies to all brokers in the transaction regardless of who they represent or how they will be compensated - 3.
 Oral presentation of the offer terms to the offeree does not negate the requirement for the broker to deliver the offer within 3 days - 4.
 Listing broker has no authority to accept or reject an offer on behalf of Seller; the broker should point out advantages and disadvantages of the offer and provide any information that might affect the Seller's decision, such as notice that another offer is forthcoming - 5.
-Only 1 contract signed by all parties required to be binding; copies to all contract parties required by Rule 58A .0106 - B. Multiple Offers [Digital REM search for: multiple offers] - 1.
-All Offers must be presented immediately (but no later than 3 days) even if Property already under contract - 2.
-Concurrent Offers must be presented at the same time; no particular order of presentation is required - 3.
-Disclosure of Offer and/or Terms - i.
-Existence of other offers not a material fact - ii.
-Broker prohibited from sharing material terms of an offer without express permission of offeror [Rule 58A .0115] - iii.
-Broker needs Seller's authority to share existence of other offers and/or terms that might be acceptable to the Seller - II.
-Offer Modification and Counteroffers - A. Assume any change to an offer rejects the original offer - B. A counteroffer is created if offeree makes changes, initials those changes, and signs the offer before returning it to the original offeror
+Only 1 contract signed by all parties required to be binding; copies to all contract parties required by Rule 58A .0106 at a time prior to reviewing all available offers.
+Further, the existence of any number of offers is not a material fact and should not be shared by the property owner's agent with anyone without the property owner's express permission to share.
+If the owner authorizes their broker to share the existence of multiple offers, that information must be shared equally with all offerors.